April 3, 2023

 New York University

 Out of the wreckage of war and imperialism, artists often present us with arresting and life-affirming insights.
 This event features four distinguished, award-winning poets whose work has been deeply influenced by U.S. wars in Vietnam, Central America, and Iraq.
-Carolyn Forché, Yusef Komunyakaa, Dunya Mikhail, and Ocean Vuong will each read a selection of their poems and respond to questions posed by moderator Ru Freeman.
+Carolyn Forché, Yusef Komunyakaa, Dunya Mikhail, and Ocean Vuong each read a selection of their poems and respond to questions posed by moderator Ru Freeman.

 Carolyn Forché is an American poet, memoirist, editor, and translator.
 Her books of poetry are Blue Hour, The Angel of History, The Country Between Us, and Gathering the Tribes.
 Her newest poetry collection, In the Lateness of the World, was published by Penguin Press in 2021.
 In 2013, Forché received the Academy of American Poets Fellowship given for distinguished poetic achievement.
 In 2017, she became one of the first two poets to receive the Windham-Campbell Prize.
 She is a University Professor at Georgetown University.
 Forché lives in Maryland with her husband, the photographer Harry Mattison.